cardboard-iguana/cardboard-iguana.com/log/2022-03-02-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 ### Logic Flaws

-It’s worth experimenting with forms to check how GET and POST variables interact (and if one can be used to override the other.
+It's worth experimenting with forms to check how GET and POST variables interact (and if one can be used to override the other.

 ### Cookie Tampering

 Interesting; sometimes cookies are hashes, rather than plain strings.
-I’m guessing that the reason you’d do this is that you’re concatenating some values together and then check to see if the hash matches before granting certain privileges?
-This seems potentially much less secure than password hashing (even with a salt) though, as the number of terms that could reasonably be included in a permission string is much smaller than the number of character combinations in even a modest password…
+I'm guessing that the reason you'd do this is that you're concatenating some values together and then check to see if the hash matches before granting certain privileges?
+This seems potentially much less secure than password hashing (even with a salt) though, as the number of terms that could reasonably be included in a permission string is much smaller than the number of character combinations in even a modest password...

 [CrackStation is an online database of hashes (basically a rainbow table).](https://crackstation.net/)

-I guess the reason you’d do this is to try to minimize the number of database hits?
+I guess the reason you'd do this is to try to minimize the number of database hits?

-On the other hand, seeing base64-encoded cookies is something I’m much more familiar with!
+On the other hand, seeing base64-encoded cookies is something I'm much more familiar with!

-Remember that `basenc` can be used to encode/decode a variety of encodings, including URL-safe base64 (which there don’t seem to be any other good command line tools to work with).
+Remember that `basenc` can be used to encode/decode a variety of encodings, including URL-safe base64 (which there don't seem to be any other good command line tools to work with).

 ```bash
 # Encode $STRING to base64.